OrenBochman/GPUSwiftKaggler/README.md

 <img src="https://github.com/QuantScientist/GPUSwiftKaggler/blob/master/swiftkaggler.png" width="300">

-# A swift based library for IOS/OSX GPU based Machine and Deep Learning for Kaggle.
+# A Swift/Metal based library for IOS/OSX GPU based Machine and Deep Learning for Kaggle.

 ## Introduction

 **GPUSwiftKaggler** contains Apple playgrounds and full Xcode projects for running compute kernels on an apple GPU instance targeting mostly *Kaggle competitions*.
-Many frameworks have been incorporated into this library to make it easier to get you going.
+Many frameworks have been incorporated into this (Metal, MPSCNN, Metal Performance Shaders, HD5) to make it easier to get you going.

 **AFAIK, GPUSwiftKaggler is the first Swift based library for Kaggle.**

 ## Motivation